gokcehan/lf/doc.md

 If you set this value to zero, then the keys are read until there is only a single match.
 The default values of these two options are set to jump to the first file with the given initial.

-Some options effect both searching and finding.
+Some options affect both searching and finding.
 You can disable `wrapscan` option to prevent searches from being wrapped around at the end of the file list.
 You can disable `ignorecase` option to match cases in the pattern and the file name.
 This option is already automatically overridden if the pattern contains uppercase characters.